 The Air Force may need to develop new concepts, systems, and procedures in response to changes in US nuclear policy.
 For instance, the concepts of "mutual assured destruction" and "flexible response" required the Air Force to employ multiple weapon systems, different plans, and differing degrees of survivability for command and control systems.
-Because US policy on employing nuclear weapons to respond to an adversary's battlefield use of weapons to respond to an adversary's battlefield use of weapons to respond to an adversary's battlefield use of weapons to mass destruction (WMD) is purposely vague, the Air Force must be prepared to respond in a wide variety of ways with the nuclear forces required by the combatant commander and approved by the President of the United States.
+Because US policy on employing nuclear weapons to respond to an adversary's battlefield use of weapons of mass destruction (WMD) is purposely vague, the Air Force must be prepared to respond in a wide variety of ways with the nuclear forces required by the combatant commander and approved by the President of the United States.
 The ambiguous nature of US policy makes it difficult for an adversary to predict how the US may respond, or to assume such a response would not be forthcoming.
 Even though there is no guarantee nuclear force would be used in response to a WMD attack, planners are responsible for making alternative options available for civilian policymakers.